 The limited partnership must register his securities before they are sold.

 Hence, the key to a successful Limited Partnership is the Partnership agreement clearly stating the roles and responsibilities of the general as well as the limited partner.
 It must be carefully drafted by a professional and properly maintained once formed.
-If you are not aware how to create this agreement professionally, consult an expert attorney for the required help!
+If you are not privy on how to create this agreement professionally, consult an expert attorney for the required help!